-Liberal group to go on offensive against Kentucky judge Trump likes for Supreme Court
+Liberal group goes on offensive against Kentucky judge Trump likes for Supreme Court

 A group opposed to President Donald Trump's judicial picks is taking aim at a Kentucky judge who has made the president's short list of potential Supreme Court justices.

-Demand Justice will roll out an ad Friday that seeks to paint Amul Thapar, who was confirmed last year to a seat on the federal appeals bench, as a friend of Senate Majority Leader Mitch McConnell and a "far right" judge who authored a court decision that would allow wealthy donors to influence elections.
+Demand Justice has rolled out an ad that seeks to paint Amul Thapar, who was confirmed last year to a seat on the federal appeals bench, as a friend of Senate Majority Leader Mitch McConnell and a "far right" judge who authored a court decision that would allow wealthy donors to influence elections.

+Associate Justice Anthony Kennedy announced his retirement from the court Wednesday.
+Within minutes, McConnell announced the Republican-dominated Senate will move quickly on a replacement.

 The ad is one of five that the Demand Justice Initiative is running as part of its "Ditch the List" effort timed for the end of the Supreme Court term.
 The court is expected to end its current term next week amid speculation of a possible retirement.